mihjovil/package_template/README.md

 # package_template
-This repostory is a template to create your own Python package
+This repository is a template to create your own Python package